niftylettuce/nyc-nodejs-talk-aug-27-14/Readme.md

   - Forced to learn what the different modules do and what their individual API's are like (you absorb the methods and it becomes natural)
   - If a component is deemed core, then it will get added to igloo's boot folder for consumption as a dependency
 * Q&A session
+  - Jared Hanson with regard to cyclic dependencies and Electrolyte:
+    > No, cyclic dependencies are not currently supported &ndash; as a rule, when those occurs, it suggests that one of them should be decomposed further, so the relations can be in only one direction."